Arum maculatum

-Arum maculatum is a woodland flowering plant species in the family Araceae.
-It is native across most of Europe, as well as Turkey and the Caucasus.
+Arum maculatum, commonly known as cuckoopint, jack-in-the-pulpit and other names (see common names), is a woodland flowering plant species in the family Araceae.
+It is native across most of Europe, as well as Eastern Turkey and the Caucasus.

 Description

 The leaves of A. maculatum appear in the spring (April–May in the northern hemisphere, October–November in the southern hemisphere) and are 7 to 20 cm long.
+They are triangular with a very obvious arrow-head shape at the base.
+Unusually for monocots, the leaves have a long stalk and the veins are a network (not the more typical linear veins).
+There may be purple patches on the dark green leaves.
 These are followed by the flowers borne on a poker-shaped inflorescence called a spadix, which is partially enclosed in a pale green spathe or leaf-like hood.
+By relative inflorescence height, Arum species are divided into "cryptic" species, whose inflorescences are borne on a short peduncle amid or below the leaves, and "flag" species, whose inflorescences are above leaf level at the end of long peduncles.
+A. maculatum is a cryptic species.
 The spathe can be up to 25 cm high and the fruiting spike which follows later in the season may be up to 5 cm.
 The flowers are hidden from sight, clustered at the base of the spadix with a ring of female flowers at the bottom and a ring of male flowers above them.
 The leaves may be either purple-spotted (var. maculatum) or unspotted (var. immaculatum).

 Above the male flowers is a ring of hairs forming an insect trap.
 Insects, especially owl-midges Psychoda phalaenoides, are attracted to the spadix by its faecal odour and a temperature up to 15 °C warmer than the ambient temperature.
 The insects are trapped beneath the ring of hairs and are dusted with pollen by the male flowers before escaping and carrying the pollen to the spadices of other plants, where they pollinate the female flowers.
 The spadix may also be yellow, but purple is the more common.